 How do cats see Ultra Violet rays?

 The exciting bit about analyzing the cat’s visionary of UV is that they can see black light, whereas humans cannot.
 A room with the illumination of UV light appears utterly dark to us and yet acutely clear to cats.

-One fun fact between UV light and the human eye is that the retina receives the UV.
+One fun fact about UV light and the human eye is that the retina receives UV.
 Cataract surgery makes it possible to see the UV because of the removal of the lens.
 Some people enjoy the newfound ability and can enjoy a painting hobby that uses UV pigments.

 Most animals have a lens that allows the penetration of UV light.
 This ability empowers them to track camouflaged prey to follow a track of fluorescent urine.

 Have you ever tripped over a cat at night?
 The cat may have reacted as though you ought to have had better vision.
 The unfortunate news is that our light perception threshold is seven times lower than that of other cats.